Du (Peter Maffay song)

 "Du" ("You") is a song by German musician Peter Maffay from his 1970 album Für das Mädchen, das ich liebe.
 It was his debut single as a solo artist.

 The song was covered in 1986 by Dutch singer Andre Hazes as the title-track for his album Jij Bent Alles.
 David Hasselhoff also covered the song in 1994, but failed to eclipse the success of both Maffay's (Germany #43, Switzerland #41) and his own hit "Looking for Freedom" (#1 in Germany and Switzerland).
 Both songs are on the album Looking for... the Best.

 A video clip from David Hasselhoff's cover was shown for comedic effect in the 2004 comedy, Eurotrip.

-Peter Maffay song You spend two full weeks on the South African music charts in the #1 position.